-Three Canadians made good on their desire to give back beyond money after retirement.
+Three Canadians made good on their desire to give back after retirement.
 Here, their stories and tips on how to become a humanitarian.

 When Nancy Semkin began planning her early retirement from the corporate sector in 2009, she knew the next phase of her life was going to look markedly different.
 Semkin, who lives in Toronto, had enjoyed a long, fulfilling career as a director of leadership development in human resources at RBC.

 “I have no regrets,” says Semkin.
 “But there was a further need I knew was not being met.”

 For years, Semkin had pictured herself immersed in humanitarian work.
 With family obligations and bills to pay, however, the circumstances were never right.
 As she got older, that changed.
 Plus, “I had come to the time in my life when I wanted to take on a different kind of challenge,” Semkin says.
 “I’d had the dream to do humanitarian work for a long time and felt compelled to act when the circumstances were finally right.”